-The nominated undertaker will ensure that where appropriate dust monitoring will be carried out on Crossrail construction sites, during construction, at medium and high-risk sites.
+6.3.9 The nominated undertaker will ensure that where appropriate dust monitoring will be carried out on Crossrail construction sites, during construction, at medium and high-risk sites.
 A risk-based approach will be used to identify the type of dust monitoring to be used at each worksite by looking at the details of the specific packages of work within the site boundaries.
-The assessment will look at the dust raising potential of construction activities (as defined in Table 2-4, Volume 1, Crossrail Assessment of Atmospheric Emissions and Air Quality Impacts; Technical Report), proximity to potential receptors and the duration of construction activities at each location.
+The assessment will look at the dust raising potential of construction activities (as defined in Table 2-4, Volume 1, Crossrail

+Assessment of Atmospheric Emissions and Air Quality Impacts; Technical Report), proximity to potential receptors and the duration of construction activities at each location.

 - 6.3.10 Where sites have a risk score that assigns them to the low risk category no dust monitoring will be carried out.
 Where sites have a risk score that is in the medium risk category passive deposition monitoring techniques (glass slides/Frisbee gauges / sticky pads) will be adopted at appropriate locations (site boundaries/local receptors) according to specific site conditions. - 6.3.11 At high risk sites a baseline will be established prior to construction.
 This will be determined, where reasonably practicable, for a twelve month period derived from data sourced from local background PM10 concentrations measured by the Automatic Urban and Rural Network (AURN) monitoring sites and appropriate local authority automatic monitoring sites.
-By establishing a baseline the nominated undertaker will ensure, as far as reasonably practicable, that: - (a) Monitoring data will be readily available for appropriate periods prior to construction. - (b) Data will be collected as $PM{10} \mu g.m^{-3}$ , the same units as is suggested for the site action level in the London BPG. - (c) Localised unidentified sources creating a false baseline are avoided (eg local construction activity: local monitoring site operators should note any unusual activity in the vicinity of monitoring sites that may affect monitoring results). - 6.3.12 The nominated undertaker will require contractors to begin dust monitoring as soon as reasonably practicable after obtaining possession of high risk sites in order to provide localised data to augment the data obtained from the AURN/Local Authority sites. - 6.3.13 During construction particulate monitoring will be undertaken using appropriate survey instruments such as Osiris, Topaz, DustScan or similar devices.
-Two instruments will be deployed at each high risk site and will be sited at locations such as site boundaries, potential receptors or in a transect orientated to the prevailing wind, as appropriate to specific site characteristics. - 6.3.14 Instruments will be set-up at high risk sites to operate an alarm (PC based or mobile phone) when a predetermined site action level is reached.
-If the alarm is triggered the following actions will be taken: - (a) The nominated person or someone delegated by the nominated person will as quickly as reasonably practicable investigate activities on the site to ascertain if any visible dust is emanating from the site or activities are occurring that are not in line with dust control procedures.
+By establishing a baseline the nominated undertaker will ensure, as far as reasonably practicable, that: - (a) Monitoring data will be readily available for appropriate periods prior to construction. - (b) Data will be collected as $PM{10} \mu g.m^{-3}$, the same units as is suggested for the site action level in the London BPG. - (c) Localised unidentified sources creating a false baseline are avoided (eg local construction activity: local monitoring site operators should note any unusual activity in the vicinity of monitoring sites that may affect monitoring results). - 6.3.12 During construction particulate monitoring will be undertaken using appropriate survey instruments such as Osiris, Topaz, DustScan or similar devices.
+Two instruments will be deployed at each high risk site and will be sited at locations such as site boundaries, potential receptors or in a transect orientated to the prevailing wind, as appropriate to specific site characteristics. - 6.3.13 Instruments will be set-up to operate an alarm (PC based or mobile phone) when a predetermined site action level is reached.
+If the alarm is triggered the following actions will be taken: - (a) The nominated person or someone delegated by the nominated person will as quickly as reasonably practicable investigate activities on the site to ascertain if any visible dust is emanating from the site or activities are occurring that are not in line with dust control procedures. - (b) Any identified causes will be rectified where practicable.
+Actions will be recorded in the site logbook and the relevant local authority notified of the incident and actions by telephone or e-mail as soon as practicable after or during the incident. - (c) If no source of the incident is identified other Crossrail sites and local authority or AURN monitoring sites will be contacted to